microsoft/pxt/docs/extensions/getting-started.md

 select **Import URL** and paste the `https://github.com/...` link to your repository.

 If you want to create a new repository, select the first option in the list and specify repository name and optional description.
-It is recommended that for a package called `banana` the repository should be called `pxt-banana`.
+It is recommended that for an extension called `banana` the repository should be called `pxt-banana`.

 If you want to contribute to an existing repository you don't have write permissions